 After the hearing, the ALJ will mail you a written decision.
 This will usually be within a few months after the hearing.

 If you do not agree with the ALJ's decision you may appeal further to the Social Security Administration's Appeals Council by filing SSA Form HA520, "Request for Review of Decision/Order of Administrative Law Judge."
-SSA must get your request within 60 days of the ALJ's written denial notice.
+You must submit your request within 60 days of the date on the ALJ's written decision.
 You may make the request at the SSA office, call and ask them to send you the form, or get the form online.